Differences between Seamed and Polished Edges

-Seamed vs. Polished
+Seamed vs. Polished glass edges

 A seamed edge is basically just a safety edge where the burrs are removed.
 Technically, a seamed edge can have some chipping and still be considered “sellable” quality.